boundarydevices/android_device_mediatek/docs/provisioning/serial-number.rst

 .. prompt:: bash $

-   rity-flash mmc0boot1 --serialno <unique_serial_number>
+   aiot-flash mmc0boot1 --serialno <unique_serial_number>

 .. note::
-   When reflashing the whole board again using ``rity-flash``, the custom serial number will be lost since we also reflash ``mmc0boot1`` with default values.
+   When reflashing the whole board again using ``aiot-flash``, the custom serial number will be lost since we also reflash ``mmc0boot1`` with default values.

    Make sure you always provide the ``--serialno <unique_serial_number>`` argument when reflashing.